SJ3games/BANE-SQUAD-game-support/README.md

-Bane-Fall report issues in Discussions
+Bane-Squad report issues in Discussions